krahets/hello-algo/en/docs/chapter_dynamic_programming/edit_distance_problem.md

 [file]{edit_distance}-[class]{}-[func]{edit_distance_dp}
 ```

-As shown below, the process of state transition in the edit distance problem is very similar to that in the knapsack problem, which can be seen as filling a two-dimensional grid.
+As shown in the figure below, the process of state transition in the edit distance problem is very similar to that in the knapsack problem, which can be seen as filling a two-dimensional grid.

 === "<1>"
     ![Dynamic programming process of edit distance](edit_distance_problem.assets/edit_distance_dp_step1.png)